 How did we come up with his name?
 Well, we asked our friends when they were all at our place for our annual Holiday Party to come up with suggestions.
 They were terrible.
 One suggestion was Deeogee which is the of the spelling of dog.
 D-O-G. Good grief!
 The next day I was giving him belly rubs and he was laying on his back.
 His ears flopped back and looked like they were standing up and he grinned.
 He looked like that Gremlin from the movie!
 GIZMO!
 That was it!
 He still does that, as you can see in this photo of him from a couple years ago.
 A bit grayer here.

 Gizmo was a Foodie from day 1.
 Unfortunately, he had an affinity for my plants.
 That puppy curiosity and desire to destroy whatever was in his path took a year or so to calm down.

 Gizmo has a lot of nicknames: Giz, Gizzy, Gizzard, Giz the Wiz (from Bryen), Ningy, Ning, Chunky-Loo, Lala, Tank (from Paul), and Goofy Nut.
 We kind of love him to the moon!

-Gizmo is now going on 10 years old!
-He’s a little slower, and can’t jump up on the couch anymore, but he’s in fine shape.
+Gizmo is now 10 years old!
+He’s a little slower, and can’t jump up on the couch anymore (Paul built him some stairs), but he’s in fine shape.
 You can find him following me everywhere, even to the bathroom.
 Giz parks himself at the kitchen entry and eagerly awaits any crumb that escapes to the floor.
 He has a nice little pile of his favorite blankies next to my desk, and he snoozes there as I work on the blog.
 He’s good company.